 Flu season in the United States generally occurs during the fall and winter months, usually beginning in October (CDC).
 This is the time of year when everyone is urged by public health authorities to get vaccinated for the flu or might even be asked to do so as a term of employment.
-Whether employers may require mandatory flu vaccination is a subject of debate that is not wholly settled but is a requirement that some businesses are considering as the 2020-2021 flu season collides with the COVID-19 pandemic.
+Whether employers may require mandatory flu vaccination is a subject of debate that is not wholly settled but is a requirement that some businesses impose.

-We do know that employers are not prohibited from establishing job-related qualification standards related to health and safety.
-This might include immunization requirements.
-Any employer would likely need to establish a job-related health and safety concern in order to require a flu vaccination.
+Employers are not prohibited from establishing job-related qualification standards related to health and safety.
+This may include immunization requirements.
+Any employer would likely need to establish a job-related health and safety concern to require flu vaccination.
 The extent to which employers may require flu vaccination will depend on the work environment, job tasks, and relevant health and safety factors.
 As an example, some health care industry employers may be able to demonstrate that vaccination of health care personnel to protect against the spread of infectious diseases, like influenza, is necessary for patient and employee safety.
 In turn, some health care employers might be able to establish that such a requirement is job-related.

 The Equal Employment Opportunity Commission (EEOC) has taken the position that employers should encourage employees to be vaccinated for the flu rather than requiring vaccination.
 See the EEOC Informal Discussion Letter dated March 5, 2012.
 Employers that do implement mandatory immunization policies to meet health and safety standards must consider when exemptions may be required under federal law.
 The EEOC makes clear that an employee may be entitled to an exemption from a mandatory vaccination requirement based on disability under the Americans with Disabilities (ADA) or a sincerely held religious belief under Title VII of the Civil Rights Act and other nondiscrimination laws.